elovation/elovation/README.md

 *ASDF*

-The root directory contains a .tool-versions file, this is used by a version management tool called (ASDF)[https://asdf-vm.com].
-If you are running Mac OS, you may find you need to run ASDF to help manage your ruby version.
+The root directory contains a .tool-versions file, this is used by a version management tool called [ASDF](https://asdf-vm.com).
+If you are running Mac OS, you may find you need to run ASDF to help manage your ruby version if you're trying to run without docker, or you wish to make a custom fly.io deployment.